M. Chapoutier - Hermitage Chante-Alouette 2021

 Wine rated (2022 guide) 92+/100

-Bottled just three weeks before this tasting, the Hermitage Chante-Alouette Blanc 2021 is made exclusively from Marsanne grapes, 65% of which are aged in demi-muids and the rest in stainless steel vats.
-It does not match the 2020 vintage, but don't be discouraged, as it has a typical Hermitage character, with medium body, good balance, well-integrated acidity, and a beautiful finish.
-It is still tight and slightly reserved (no doubt due to its recent bottling), but offers impressive aromas of stone fruit, quince, and honeyed minerality, the purity and freshness of the vintage, and a beautiful finish.
-It should benefit from 2 to 4 years of aging and will drink beautifully over the next 10 to 15 years.
+Bottled just three weeks before this tasting, the 2021 Hermitage Chante-Alouette Blanc is made exclusively from Marsanne, with 65% aged in demi-muids and the remainder in stainless steel tanks.
+It doesn’t quite match the 2020 vintage, but don’t let that discourage you, as it displays the typical character of Hermitage, with medium body, good balance, well-integrated acidity, and a lovely finish.
+It is still tight and slightly reserved (likely due to its recent bottling), but offers impressive aromas of stone fruit, quince, and honeyed minerality, the purity and freshness of the vintage, as well as a lovely finish.
+It should benefit from 2 to 4 years of aging and drink beautifully over the next 10 to 15 years.